 Prepare grass sites by spot spraying a one metre circle for each planting site.
 Use glyphosate herbicide with spray dye a few days before planting as this will not leave chemical residue in the soil.
 Prepare spots using straight lines and accurate spacings between spots so that trees can be easily found later.
 Cut down woody weeds and flatten these on the ground so they decay and don't support weed growth.

 Douglas fir planting stock is available from many commercial nurseries, either bare-rooted or containerised.
-Price per tree should range from $0.50 - $1.50 for 1 year-old forestry stock.
+Price per tree should range from $0.50 - $1.50 for 1 year-old forestry stock (2020 prices).
 For best results the root collar diameter should be at least 10mm in diameter, and trees need to be two years old to reach this size.

 Take great care in the handling, transport and storage of seedlings, especially bare-rooted stock which must be kept cool and moist and planted as soon as possible after wrenching.
 Containerised (plug) stock should also be planted as soon as possible after receiving the plants.
 Make sure the root plugs are moist by soaking in a water trough.

 Plant trees with a slow release fertilizer tablet underneath or put a trowel of high nitrogen fertiliser such as DAP or urea in a spade slit above the seedling.

 Do not "slit and stuff" bare-rooted plants.
 Plant as per these instructions ».